 Balancing Career Opportunities and Family Commitments

 Job offers often prompt relocation discussions.
 While the financial incentives of a new position can be compelling, consider the broader implications for your family.
-Courts are sceptical of moves motivated primarily by career aspirations if they hinder co-parenting arrangements.
+Courts are skeptical of moves motivated primarily by career aspirations if they hinder co-parenting arrangements.

 For instance, relocating for a high-paying job may strain the logistics of visitation.
 This is especially challenging if the non-primary parent has limited resources to travel frequently.
 Consider whether the financial benefits outweigh the potential strain on family relationships.